-Mackinac Island is a MUST visit place!
+Mackinac Island is a MUST-visit place!
 This island lies at the top of the lower Peninsula of Michigan near where lake Huron and Lake Michigan join each other.
+It is well known for its beautiful natural scenery and its historic charm.
+The island is a popular tourist destination and attracts thousands of visitors every year.
 This quaint island boasts NO cars, NO motorized vehicles, and no hotel chains.
 The only way to get to this island is by air or sea, meaning taking a ferry (boat) or plane.
 Interestingly enough, there is a small airport on Mackinac Island.

 Did We Mention the FUDGE?